 - The fee for the exam is $20, which is charged to the student’s UTSA account.

 - No outside calculators are allowed.
 The Testing Services office will provide the four-function calculator allowed during the exam.

 - Please log into ASAP to sign up for a Math Placement exam.
-No walk-in slots are available.

 - Bring a valid (non-expired), physical, photo ID such as a driver’s license, student ID, or passport.

 - The test may be taken twice.
 However, it is a different version each time.
 Do not take the exam a second time prior to considering participating in Jump Start to raise your skill set and opportunity of placing higher on your second attempt.